Butterfly Logo

 • PHI about you received from other sources, where the information helps us have a better understanding of your needs and your progress;

-How does CHIRS collect your Personal Health Information (PHI)?
+How does CHIRS collect your PHI?

 With your consent, CHIRS collects your PHI in the following ways:

-• PHI is collected during your screening interview with the CHIRS Intake and Assessment team.
+• PHI is collected during your screening interview with the CHIRS Intake and Assessment team;

 • We receive information from other agencies and organizations that have either provided service to you in the past or are continuing to do so.
 This may include assessments shared through a secure electronic system;

-• We may also receive PHI from other health professionals, service providers, and family members - both written and verbal.
+• We may also receive PHI from other health professionals, service providers, and family members - both written and verbal;

-When does CHIRS disclose Personal Health Information (PHI)?
+When does CHIRS disclose PHI?

 CHIRS discloses your PHI when you give us your consent.
 For example: